Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 In terms of administration, Wrike recognizes several types of users who naturally get different access rights and permissions:

-- External users — These get access to an account using an external email domain.
-They can’t share tasks, folders, and projects as regular users do.
+- External users — these get access to an account using an external email domain, but they can’t share tasks, folders, and projects as regular users do.

 In Wrike, you can control what users see or do by setting their user type, permissions, and access role (Full, Editor, Limited, and Read Only).